shlldev/miniws/README.md

 in your config folder you will find `ipfilter.conf` and `useragentfilter.conf`

 both files use the same format: specify `allow|deny` in the first line to tell miniws to treat the file as a whitelist or a blacklist, then specify one ip/user-agent per line.

+## signals
+you can pass the following signals when using -s:
+- `reload`: reloads the configuration files from disk

 ## logging